Lewandowski ruled out for four weeks in blow to Bayern's Bundesliga title hopes | Goal.com

 Bayern lead RB Leipzig by one point at the top of the table, with Dortmund four points off the summit.

-Lewandowski will hope his time on the sidelines doesn’t impact his own momentum during what has been a record-breaking season so far.
+Lewandowski will hope his time on the sidelines does not impact his own momentum during what has been a record-breaking season so far.

 With 39 goals from 33 games in all competitions, he is just four goals away from beating his best-ever return in club football, and just one off registering 40 for the season for the fifth year in a row.